-Historically, banking has been a transactional business.
+Historically, commercial banking has been a transactional business.
 But for us, serving transactional needs is just one part of the equation.
 With our Truist Business Lifecycle Advisory approach, we’re dedicated to building long-term relationships grounded in trust, collaboration, and care.

 What is relationship banking at Truist?